-Please join us for the November Chapter meeting!
-Our meeting emphasis for the grassroots committees will be GGAC and Student Activities.
-We will also enjoy a discussion from the following speaker:
+Please join us for the February Chapter meeting!
+We will also enjoy a discussion from the following speakers:

 To attain accurate catering counts, please register for this event in advance.
-Registrations after November 6th will result in an increased cost of $70.
+Day-of and on site registration will result in an increased cost of $20.

 STANTON STAFFORD, PE, NEBB RCxP, LEED AP BD+C

 Stanton Stafford is the Managing Principal of Integral Group in Atlanta.
 Integral Group is a collection of building systems specialists committed to accelerating critical change in the built environment through the integrated design and operation of simple, elegant, cost-effective systems for high-performance buildings.
 Driven by this mission, Stanton is building a team in Atlanta focused on sustainable design and operations, intelligent buildings and performance engineering.

 A native of Atlanta, Stanton received his Bachelor of Science in Mechanical Engineering from The University of Virginia and has spent his career designing, modeling and commissioning HVAC systems for a variety of facility types including hospitals, research laboratories and district energy plants.
 Stanton is a Voting Member on three ASHRAE Technical Committees where he recently led a subcommittee that rewrote the ASHRAE Handbook Chapters on Energy Use and Management and Building Energy Monitoring.
 Stanton also Chairs the Board of Directors of the Lifecycle Building Center of Greater Atlanta, an entrepreneurial non-profit focused on bulk waste stream diversion through building material salvage and reuse, serves on the Board of Directors of the Georgia Chapter of the United States Green Building Council and recently became a Charter Member of the University of Georgia's Mechanical Engineering Advisory Board.